 Kids & Teens Art Classes at Artopia

-Instructor: Colin Dubreuil
+WITH ART INSTRUCTOR: Colin Dubreuil

 Artist quality pencils (these are different than your typical HB pencils that you use at school), Specifically, I like my students to have AT LEAST one soft (dark), one medium, and one hard (light) pencil.
 I find a 4H, an HB and a 4B pencil are a great start.

 - A kneadable eraser